 - a firm promise or agreement to give a gift at some future time.

-It is important to note that a gift could be one or more gifts from the same donor that's combined value is $200.00 or more.
+It is important to note that a gift could be one or more gifts from the same donor that has a combined value of $200 or more.

 Disclosure of electoral gifts

-Both candidates and donors are required to disclose information about any electoral related gift with a value of $200.00 or more that is given or promised within the disclosure period.
-It is essential that candidates be aware of this legislative requirement and should advise donors of their reporting responsibilities.
+Both candidates and donors are required to disclose information about any electoral related gift with a value of $200 or more that is given or promised within the disclosure period.
+It is essential that candidates be aware of this legislative requirement and should advise of their reporting responsibilities.

 Within three days of nomination, any candidate in a local government election is required to disclose any gifts received within the disclosure period prior to nomination.
-The disclosure period commences six months prior to Election Day.
-Any gift received after nomination is required to be disclosed within three days of acceptance of the gift.
+The disclosure period commences six months prior to Election Day (16 April 2021).

-The disclosure period finishes three days after Election Day (for unsuccessful candidates) and on the start day for financial interest returns for successful candidates.
+The disclosure period concludes 3 days after election day for unsuccessful candidates or for successful candidates on the start day for financial interest returns.

 How a disclosure is made